-Metrics Technology software products use a combination of a hardware Security Key and Codeword.
-The unique combination of a Codeword and Security Key allows the software product to be run on a any workstation PC.
+Metrics Technology software products use a combination Node Locked license model which includes the generation of a hardware fingerprint for the workstation PC and a Codeword.
+The unique combination of a Codeword and license.v2c file allows the software product to be run on a single workstation PC for which the license has been activated.